amattu2/golo365-Wrapper/DOCUMENTATION.md

 ### Home/HttApi/reportList

-This returns a collection of report records by VIN, license plate, device serial number.
+This returns a collection of report records by VIN, license plate, or device serial number.

 #### Arguments